 Sedum spurium 'Voodoo'

-Phedimus spurius ‘Voodoo’ is low-growing, sprawling, mat-forming Stonecrop, up to 6 inches (15 cm) tall and spreads up to 18 inches (45 cm) wide.
+Phedimus spurius 'Voodoo', formerly known as Sedum spurium 'Voodoo', is a mat-forming succulent that grows up to 6 inches (15 cm) tall and spreads up to 18 inches (45 cm) wide.
 Creeping, branching stems root at the nodes.
-The flowers are tiny, star-shaped, rose-red, up to 0.8 inch (1 cm) and bloom in four-branched inflorescences (up to 6 inches/15 cm tall) in late spring to mid summer.
+The flowers are tiny, star-shaped, rose-red, up to 0.8 inch (1 cm) across and bloom in 4-branched, up to 6 inches (15 cm) tall inflorescences in late spring to mid-summer.
 Thick, succulent, obovate, dark maroon-red leaves are up to 1 inch (2.5 cm) long and are toothed near the ends.
 Leaves are attractive throughout the growing season.

 How to Grow and Care